Yemmy22/alx-system_engineering-devops/0x0C-web_server/README.md

-This is project entails hands-on approach to setting up, configuring and maintaining a webserver.
+This project entails hands-on approach to setting up, configuring and maintaining a webserver.